Review: DCS F-5E-3 Tiger II by Belsimtek

 A very important part of any module is the way that you, as a player, perceive your aircraft as a tangible and well recreated version of the real life counterpart.
 In this regard, we got a very detailed recreation of the aircraft when it comes to the external and cockpit models of the module.

 The cockpit model is good but not without flaws.
-While it is pretty accurately modeled, the textures are falling a bit behind when compared with the more modern modules such as the F/A-18C by Eagle Dynamics or the F-14B by Heatblur.
+Even though it is pretty accurately modeled, the textures are falling a bit behind when compared with the more modern modules such as the F/A-18C by Eagle Dynamics or the F-14B by Heatblur.
 Some parts feel too lifeless, lacking depth and reflections that are present in more recent releases.
+Here are a couple pictures, scroll around and judge for yourself.

 For example: the gun camera casing, which is one of the objects you will be looking at the most thanks to its location in front of the gunsight looks a bit too faded, like it lacked color depth and definition.
 This is mainly due to the age of the module now being close to 4 years old as the writing of this review, which would make these non-updated textures a relic of the older lighting engine present in DCS as the time of its release.